ScientiaMobile/terraform-hydrolix/eks/README.md

 ## Default workspaces

 You need to navigate to an environment i.e `dev` and run `terraform` command for that location.
 Each environment can have a different set of modules & variables associated with it.
-For example, a `dev` setup may not need `autoscaler` but `prod` would certainly need to include that module.
-Each environment acts as the default terraform `workspace` with different states.
+For example, a `dev` setup does not need an external `rds` instace but `production` would certainly need to include that module.
+Each environment acts as the similar to having sperate terraform `workspace` with different states.

 Please check the environment variables.tf i.e `environment/dev/variables.tf` for default vaules.
-You can override (or simply change the defaults), for example
+You can override or simply change the default values.

 ```bash
 # cd environment/dev